Steve-KG5QH/hello-world/README.md

 # hello-world
-Just getting started with DMR ofr Amateur Radio.
+Just getting started with DMR on Amateur Radio.